 I purchase all of my art supplies from Blicks.com.
 They have great prices, free shipping if you spend a certain amount, and they ship items quickly.

 - Strathmore 300 Series Bristol Board Pads 9″ x 12″ Smooth

 - Strathmore 300 Series Bristol Board Pads 9″ x 12″ Velum

 - Alvin Dry Cleaning Pad

-After you have discovered what your favorite drawing tools are, you will want to use them.
+After discovering your favorite drawing tools, you will want to use them.

 Even when you are practicing or just sketching, use the drawing tools you will use for your Drawings.
 This is one of the best realistic drawing tips I can give you.

 It is so important to know what your drawing tools will do.

 Graphite is a delicate medium to work with.

 - Be messy